CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-aiprotect.md

 1. **Locate the Blueprint in the Blueprint Library**

  Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
-Search for "aiScaler" in the keyword search on the right side of the page.
+Search for "aiProtect" in the keyword search on the right side of the page.

   <img src="../../images/aiscaler/blueprint_tile_aiprotect.png" style="border:0;max-width:250px;">